RakhithJK/OfficeDev-teams-toolkit-wiki/Available-actions-in-Teams-Toolkit.md

 # botAadApp/create

+## Overview

-This action will create a new or reuses an existing Microsoft Entra application for bot.
+The `botAadApp/create` action is designed to create a new or reuse an existing Microsoft Entra application specifically for a bot.
+This action simplifies the process of setting up the necessary Microsoft Entra resources for bot authentication, which are essential for integrating bots with various Microsoft services.

 ## Syntax:
 ```yaml